 Another way to configure the 27-cell table is to relate it back to the descriptions of the sampling methods.

 The primary thing that's being manipulated to differentiate the six sampling conditions is the distribution of the levels of SV1 (large effect on cognitive ability).

+In sampling conditions 5 and 6, the probabilities of the other SVs were manipulated, too.

 Thus, if you applied my 27-cell table to each of the six sampling conditions, what numbers should we put in the 27 cells to most clearly show the difference between the sampling conditions?

+Since the SV were independent from each other, the numbers in the cells simply correspond to the product of the respective marginal probabilities (e.g. 40 % x 30 % x 20 % = 2.4 %)

 Interaction between weighting and person location: First and Second ANOVAs